I've often heard that we use only 10% of our brain. The myth has practically achieved trope status in fiction (for example: the movie Lucy).

 But, it is true that we use only about 10% of our brain at any given moment.
-We use different parts of our brain at different times according to out mental needs.
+We use different parts of our brain at different times according to our mental needs.

 Your brain works just fine.
-In fact, if you're trying to loose weight, you'll be happy to know your brain consumes about 20% of your daily intake of calories.
+If you're trying to lose weight, you'll be happy to know your brain consumes about 20% of your daily intake of calories.
 You may also be delighted to know that the average human brain consists of nearly 60% fat.
 The brain is the fattiest organ in the body.

 Another donut, please!

 What would happen to us if we actually used 100% of our brain all the time?